The Thomas Planetarium is closed in response to COVID-19

 Buy tickets online or at the museum front desk.
 Prices do not include museum general admission: You must purchase a museum general admission ticket in addition to your planetarium ticket unless you are a museum member.
 Seating is limited, so it's recommended that visitors purchase tickets in advance.
 Planetarium doors close promptly on the hour, so please arrive at least 10 minutes early.

-Planetarium show tickets vary from $4 to $10.
-Museum members receive a $2 discount on planetarium show tickets.
+Planetarium show tickets are $10 per person plus Museum admission.
+Museum members receive a 10% discount on planetarium show tickets.

-Astronomy workshops and other planetarium activities are available to school groups September through May.
+Astronomy workshops and other planetarium activities are available to school groups from September through May.

 Programming for Young Audiences